Rovaniemi: In popular culture

 A 1996 Christmas episode of Tots TV called "Lapland Out" took place in Rovaniemi.

 The 1998 Spanish romantic film Lovers of the Arctic Circle (Los amantes del Círculo Polar), by director Julio Medem, partly takes place in Rovaniemi.

 Rovaniemi appears in the video game Tom Clancy's EndWar as a possible battlefield.
 In the game, Rovaniemi houses military facilities critical to a missile shield for a European Federation.

-Rovaniemi is a central scene in a documentary film Reindeerspotting.

 TV-Star Bam Margera and his friends travelled to Rovaniemi in their film Bam Margera Presents: Where the ♯$&% Is Santa? in order to find Santa Claus who is assumed to live in Rovaniemi.

 A version of the music video for Lordi's song "Hard Rock Hallelujah" was filmed near Rovaniemi for the opening of the 2007 Eurovision Song Contest.
 After winning the contest, a square called the Lordi's Square (Lordin aukio) in the city center of Rovaniemi has been named after the band.

 The video for the Nightwish single "The Islander" was filmed in Rovaniemi by Stobe Harju.

+Rovaniemi is a central scene in the 2010 documentary film Reindeerspotting, as it deals with drug abusers in the city.

 McDonald's location at Rovaniemi, formerly the northernmost McDonald's in the world from 1997 to 2013 and from 2022 to 2024.

 Rovaniemi used to have the northernmost location of any McDonald's in the world from 1997 until the opening of a McDonald's in Murmansk in 2013, 23 years after it first opened in that country.
 However, the title of the northernmost in the world returned to Rovaniemi in 2022, when in response to Russia's invasion of Ukraine, all Russian McDonald's restaurants were closed, and rebranded to Vkusno i tochka.
 In January 2024, Rovaniemi once again lost the title of having the northernmost McDonald's in the world as a new restaurant opened in Tromsø, Norway.